jaanga/cookbook/readme.md

 _Several projects have moved up in the world and are now in repositories elsewhere.
 These projects are noted as being deprecated below._

+_Projects here are often currently broken.
+This usually means that that there has been an update to Three.js but the project has not yet been updated._

 <br>
 ## Cookbook Projects